A Foodcentric Life

 • Pre-heat oven to 425°F. Cover a baking sheet with parchment paper or foil.
 Make the glaze by combining the maple syrup, oil, and spices.

-• Prep squash.
+• Place a damp kitchen towel or board mat under a cutting board for stability.
 With a large, sharp, heavy knife, such as a 9"-10" chefs knife, lay the acorn squash on its side and slice a small piece off the top and bottom.
-Stand the squash flat and cut through the center, splitting it in half.
+Stand the squash flat on end and cut through the center, splitting it in half.
 With a spoon, scoop seeds and fibers out and discard.

 • Lay the squash halves flat and cut the halves into ¾" slices.
 To clean up the inner edges, use a paring knife or circular cookie cutters.
 Lay slices flat on prepared baking sheet.
 Brush with the glaze, then sprinkle with sea salt.
 Roast in the oven for 16-18 minutes or until the squash is tender when pierced with the tip of a sharp knife.
 Plate slices on a platter and sprinkle with pomegranate seeds and pumpkin seeds to serve.